azerpas/anchor-protocol-monitor/README.md

 - `npm i && npm run lambda`
 - Drag and drop `dist.zip` to a AWS Lambda NodeJS 14.x function
 - Define the environnemental variables like the ones inside `.env.template`
+- Change the "Handler" inside the Runtime Settings to `handler.handler` instead of the default `index.handler`
 #### B. Use Github actions
 - Create a AWS Lambda NodeJS 14.x function
 - Define the environnemental variables like the ones inside `.env.template`